 Attending Services in Church

-We are delighted to be able to hold services again.
-In order to do so we have conducted a risk assessment and have to impose the following procedures/requirements to ensure the services are as COVID-secure as we can make them.
+In order to be able to hold services in church, we have conducted a risk assessment and have to impose the following procedures/requirements to ensure the services are as COVID-secure as we can make them.

 1. Booking procedure

 You need to book a place in advance for the Sunday service at 10am.
 Bookings can be made by phone (01564 779123) or email (firstname.lastname@example.org).